 Let’s end data poverty together

-Our CEO Helen Milner and Nominet’s Head of Public Benefit, Chris Ashworth, reflect on what the Data Poverty Lab will mean for digital inclusion.
+Our Group CEO Helen Milner and Nominet’s Head of Public Benefit, Chris Ashworth, reflect on what the Data Poverty Lab will mean for digital inclusion.

 In all of our time working on digital inclusion, never has the issue really been ‘mainstream’ until the Covid-19 pandemic.
 But stories have hit home this year that everyone can truly relate to what in terms of what it means to be isolated because of a lack of technology or skills.

 Evenings spent in the library doing homework (if there was a machine available) because of no access in the house – a poverty premium – wasn’t a newsworthy story before the pandemic hit.
 This was all too often brushed off as a ‘first world problem’.
 And back in 2019, being unable to order a prescription online was considered an inconvenience, but by mid-2020 it was clearly understood to be the best way to avoid risking the health, and even the lives, of people, especially those who were older or shielding.
 All of these are examples of digital exclusion and show the quiet impact it has on people’s lives.

 Those of us working in spaces where social issues and digital ones collide like this have often found ourselves raising our hands, and sometimes our voices, to try and get the world to see how much digital exclusion is in fact a form of serious social disadvantage.